fdayoub/fdayoub.github.io/index.md

 # Academic Career
 * 2022:
 	* Senior Lecturer, Australian Institute for Artificial Intelligence, University of Adelaide.
+	* Adjunct Senior Lecturer in the Faculty of Engineering, Queensland University of Technology.
 * 2019-2022 Senior Lecturer - School of Electrical Engineering and Robotics, QUT.
     * CI on the following projects:
         * Novel autonomous robotic weed control (CRC-P project)